bitprophet/contribution-guide.org/index.rst

       form without the original source code.

 - Per-file copyright/license headers are largely extraneous and undesirable.
+  Please don't add your own copyright headers to new files!

     - Not least because even a new file created by one individual (who often feels compelled to put their personal copyright notice at the top) will